 Note To get the latest Cisco-supported client OS versions, check the posture update information (Administration > System > Settings > Posture > Updates) and click Update Now, if needed or if you have not recently updated the posture feeds.

-Table 10 BYOD On-Boarding and Certificate Provisioning - Supported Devices and Operating Systems
+Table 10 BYOD On-Boarding and Certificate Provisioning - Validated Devices and Operating Systems

 Requirements for CA to Interoperate with Cisco ISE